vuestorefront/vue-storefront/packages/core/docs/commercetools/configuration.md

 - `clientId` - unique Commercetools Client ID.
 Visit [Commercetools documentation](https://docs.commercetools.com/tutorials/getting-started#creating-an-api-client) for more details about creating an API Client
 - `clientSecret` - Commercetools secret API key.
 Visit [Commercetools documentation](https://docs.commercetools.com/tutorials/getting-started#creating-an-api-client) for more details about creating an API Client
 - `scopes` - The scope constrains the endpoints to which a client has access, and whether a client has read or write access to an endpoint.
 Visit [Commercetools documentation](https://docs.commercetools.com/api/scopes#top) for more details about Scopes.

+By default the i18n settings, such as `currency`, `locale` and `country` are loaded from cookies.
+To force and override that behavior you can also set those properties under the `api` section.

 ### `acceptLanguage`